 Response: This is an interesting point.
-We initially elected not to inform participants of the switch sequence a priori as we did not want pre-existing knowledge of the pattern to influence their performance.
+We elected not to inform participants of the switch sequence a priori as we did not want pre-existing knowledge of the pattern to influence their performance.
 To mitigate concerns regarding order effects on switch block performance, four counterbalanced versions of the experiment were used, which randomized the order of the CV/OE pure blocks and the order in which the predictive and random switch blocks were completed (see pg.
 15 of our initial submission for details).
 As such, any potential effects of switch block order (i.e., participants searching for non-existent patterns in the random block after completing the predictive switch block) would likely be distributed across counterbalances, leading to no differences in switch performance as a function of block order.

 To test this assumption, we re-ran all ANOVAs assessing mean error rates, RTs, and switch costs with switch-block completion order included as an additional between-subjects factor.
-For all analyses, no main effects of block order were detected (ps ≥ .20) and, importantly, these analyses also yielded no interactions with block order (ps ≥ .36).
-Based on these analyses, it is unlikely that being randomly assigned to complete the predictive switch block prior to completing the random switch block influenced participants’ performance on random switching.
+For all analyses, no main effects or interactions of block order were detected (ps ≥ .20).
+It is therefore unlikely that random assignment to complete the predictive switch block prior to the random switch block influenced participants’ performance on random switching.

-In our revised manuscript, we have clarified the counterbalancing process on pg. xx and provided additional rationale for this procedure.
-For completeness, we now include the findings discussed above in a set of additional analyses reported in an Appendix (pg. xx).
+In our revised manuscript, we have clarified the counterbalancing process on pg.
+15 and provided additional rationale for this procedure.
+For completeness, we now include the findings discussed above as a footnote reported on pg.
+15.

 Comment 2: The authors articulate their predictions clearly, but they do not similarly articulate the hypotheses (mechanisms) from which these predictions derive.
 I believe that doing so would aid in understanding and clarifying their own objectives.
 I suggest this also because there is inconsistency throughout the text regarding what the study aims to achieve.
 In the abstract, it is stated that "The current study compares predictive versus non-predictive task sequencing effects on task-switching performance".
 In the introduction, it is stated that "the goal of the present study was to investigate how different task-switching contexts would affect working memory processes", and in the discussion, it is stated that "Our primary goal was to assess the effects of predictive and random sequenced task-switching on working memory and attentional control processes by investigating the effects of task-switch sequencing on local and global switch costs".
 Stating that the objective is to observe the effects on working memory and attentional control seems imprecise.
 While it is evident that these processes are linked to the task, as their proper execution requires both, there are other processes that could be influencing (cognitive flexibility, inhibitory processes).
 Without a more direct measure (such as a group comparison using high and low Working Memory Capacity (WMC), or measuring brain activity), it is difficult to conclusively determine that the study is assessing the effects on these processes specifically.

-Response: We agree that clarifying the framing of our research questions would strengthen the general focus of our manuscript.
-As such, have we centered our revision around clearing up the inconsistencies you noted above while also streamlining several aspects of the Introduction (see our response to Comment 5).
-Specifically, we now state on pg. xx of the Introduction that the primary motivation for our study was to assess how different task-switching contexts “affect task-switching performance and, specifically, local and global task-switching costs.”
-We have additionally revised the first sentence of our General Discussion to specifically emphasize changes in task-switching performance (pg. xx).
+Response: Yes, we agree that clarifying the rationale for predictions would improve their clarity.
+As such, have we centered our revision around clearing up the inconsistencies you noted above while also streamlining aspects of the Introduction (see our response to Comment 5).
+Specifically, we now state on pg.
+10 of the Introduction that the primary motivation for our study was to assess how different task-switching contexts affect “task-switching performance and, specifically, the effects of these patterns on local and global task-switching costs.”
+We have additionally revised the first sentence of our General Discussion to specifically emphasize changes in task-switching performance (pg.
+20).